copenlu/academic-kickstart/content/people/oscar/index.md

 role = "Postdoc"

 # Short bio (displayed in user profile at end of posts)
 bio = "Oscar researches automating the assessment of psychological constructs using representation learning.
-He is an international postdoc affiliated with Lund University as well the University of Copenhagen and Stony Brook University."
+He was previously an international postdoc affiliated with Lund University as well the University of Copenhagen and Stony Brook University."

 # External website link
 external_link = "https://www.oscarkjell.se/"